-In November 2018 the Astronomical Association of Queensland (AAQ) announced that grants from the Edward Corbould Research Fund (ECRF) would be made available to fund astronomical research by Australian amateur astronomers commencing in July 2019.
-Applications for funding up to the value of $6,000 were invited, to be received by the AAQ General Secretary no later than 28 February 2019.
-Projects requiring in excess of this amount may be considered under special circumstances
+The Astronomical Association of Queensland (AAQ) announced in 2019 that grants from the Edward Corbould Research Fund (ECRF) would be made available to fund astronomical research by Australian amateur astronomers commencing in 2020.
+Applications for funding up to the value of $10,000 were invited, to be received by the AAQ General Secretary no later than 31 March 2020 (originally 29 February 2020, it was extended).
+Projects requiring in excess of this amount may be considered under special circumstances.

 The ECRF has been established to encourage and assist astronomical research, rather than simple data-gathering.
 Projects in any field of astronomy are considered.
 Projects must comprise observational research which has a clearly defined objective and timeline, adds to the body of knowledge, and is appropriate for publication.
 Funds may be requested to support any aspect of the research including appropriate equipment (excluding office equipment and items which form an inherent part of a larger whole such as telescope mirrors), consumable items or essential travel but excluding personal remuneration.
 Applications for funding solely for travel to conferences or for planning research will not be considered.

 The application was required be in the form of a research proposal and include the following:

 - A statement of the aims and hypotheses of the project.

 - Details of the proposed methodology including analysis of the data to be collected.

 - A timeline for the project.